0xTechnician/FTX_TWAP/README.md

 Make sure to have python3 installed on your computer.

-Using powershell or a linux terminal :
+Using powershell or a linux terminal, go to your working directory (FTX_TWAP) :

 > pip3 install -r requirements.txt